 Dr. Tali Gazit

-As an educator, I am passionate about teaching and enjoy integrating digital tools and social activities into my classes.
-As a researcher, I love collaborating with researchers from a variety of disciplines worldwide.
+As an educator, I am passionate about teaching and enjoy integrating digital tools, AI applications, and collaborative learning activities into my classes.
+My commitment to innovative and engaging teaching was recognized with Bar-Ilan University's Outstanding Lecturer Award in 2026.

 CV